ValerioMedeiros/BEval/README.md

 ---------------------

 * Requires: [AtelierB] `4.1`, [ProB] `1.3.6` and [Java] `1.7`
-* BEval is compatible with Mac Os and Linux.
+* BEval is compatible with OS X and Linux.

-Steps:

-1. Download this file [BEval.jar].

-2. Move the file `BEval.jar` to $AtelierBInstallationDirectory/AB/extensions (Mac Os) or $AtelierBInstallationDirectory/extensions (Linux).
-In general, $AtelierBInstallationDirectory is /Application/AtelierB.app/ (Mac Os) or /opt/AtelierB (Linux).

-3. In extensions directory, type it unsing the terminal:
+Follow these steps:

+1. Find where AtelierB is installed on your system.
+Let $ABDIR denote this location (usually /Application/AtelierB.app/ on OS X; /opt/AtelierB on Linux).
+2. Find where probcli (ProB Command Line Interface) is installed on your system.
+Let $PROBDIR denote this location.
+3. If you are using Linux, EXTDIR=$ABDIR/AB/extensions.
+If you are using OS X, EXTDIR=$ABDIR/extensions.
+4. Download file [BEval.jar] and install it in $EXTDIR.
+5. Open a terminal, and issue the following command:
-    `java -jar BEval.jar --install`
+    `cd $EXTDIR; java -jar BEval.jar --install`
+    where $EXTDIR is as defined above.

-4. Paste the file path of binary probcli and press enter.
+6. Paste the value of `$PROBDIR/probcli` and press enter.

 ### How BEval works

-BEval is a tool to systematize the verification of B expressions integrated with AtelierB using different parameters with ProB.
-Basically, the BEval takes a B proof obligation in  B syntax from AtelierB and submit to ProB evaluate.
-When the proof obligation is ''true'', it is admitted as a B rule only in its specific module, the rule is precompiled and applied in proof obligation.
+BEval is a tool that offers to the user the possibility to use ProB within AtelierB to evaluate proof obligations.
+BEval may be used in the interactive prover (we plan to integrate it to the components window in the future).
+When the proof obligation is ''true'', a rule is added to the pmm file corresponding to the B component under verification.
+The user may then use the new rule to discharge the proof obligation within AtelierB.
+So, even when ProB finds that a goal is true, the proof obligation is *not* automatically discharged in AtelierB.
+The actions that the user must take are described below.

-### Evaluating one proof obligation with interactive prover of AtelierB:
+### Using BEval in the interactive prover

+In the interactive prover window:

-1. Use the shortcut (`Command+D` or `CRTL+D`) to call the BEval in AtelierB`s interactive prover with a current proof obligation.
+1. Use the shortcut (`Command+D` or `CRTL+D`) to call BEval on the current proof obligation.

-2. Load the rule created, type in interactive prover terminal `pc` to precompile the rule created.
+2. A pop-up window appears, with several elements.
+    1. Parameters: located on the top-left of the window, it is an editable text where the user has access to the options used to call ProB.
+    2. Main options: located on the top-middle of the window, three basic options are checkable: Kodkod indicates that ProB may use the tool of the same name; Smt indicates that ProB may use SMT-solvers; Initialise indicates that definitions from the B component shall be loaded.
+    3. Hypothesis: located on the top-right of the window, it presents hypothesis that the user may want to add to the goal.
+Addition of such hypothesis shall be performed with copy-and-paste operations.
+    4. Goal to evaluate: is an editable text that contains the expression that will be sent to ProB.
+    5. Add rule: If that option is checked, whenever the goal evaluates to ''true'', a rule is generated.
+    6. P.O.W.D.: If that option is checked, then, whenever the goal evaluates to ''true'', the generated rule will be added to the `wd_pmm` file, otherwise it is added to the `pmm` file.
+    7. Eval: This button provokes the call to ProB on the current goal with the given list of parameters.

+3. If the goal has been evaluated to ''true'' and a rule has been created, the user may use this rule to discharge the proof obligation in AtelierB.
+In the interactive prover, the command `pc` loads and compiles the manual rules.

-3. Apply the rule selecting the new rule in theory list and clicking in `mp(Tac(..))`
+3. Select the created rule in the theory list and click `mp(Tac(..))`.

-* Parameters are explained in [here].
+* Parameters are explained [here].

-### Evaluating proof obligations from a module:

-1. Use the shortcut (`Command+D` or `CRTL+D`) to call the BEval with a current module selected.

-2. Define the parameters to evaluate the proof obligations and click on button "Eval".

-3. Wait and analyse the results in the text area.

 Procedures for developers
 ---------------------